Travel to the Netherlands during Covid-19: What you need to know before you go - KESQ

 Currently, the following destinations are considered “safe”: Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei, Canada, Faroe Islands, Greenland, Hong Kong, Israel, Japan, Jordan, Kosovo, Lebanon, Moldova, Montenegro, New Zealand, North Macedonia, Qatar, Saudi Arabia, Serbia, Singapore, South Korea, Taiwan, Ukraine and the United States.
 A full list of safe countries, regularly updated, can be found on the Dutch government website.

-Destinations deemed “very high risk (with a variant of concern)” are currently: Argentina, Bangladesh, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, French Guiana, Guyana, India, Myanmar, Nepal, Pakistan, Panama, Paraguay, Peru, South Africa, Suriname, United Kingdom, Uruguay and Venezuela.
+Destinations deemed “very high risk (with a variant of concern)” are currently: Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, South Africa, Suriname, United Kingdom, Uruguay and Venezuela.
 From those countries, no leisure travel is allowed.

-The same applies to countries considered as “very high risk,” which currently includes the British Virgin Islands, Fiji, Kuwait, Mongolia, Namibia, Oman, Seychelles and Tunisia.
+The same applies to countries considered as “very high risk,” which currently includes the United Kingdom, Fiji, Kuwait, India, Mongolia, Namibia, Oman, Seychelles and Tunisia.

 Any countries not listed are deemed high risk and travelers are subject to restrictions depending on their vaccine status.
 See below.